Gabapentin Addiction: Symptoms, Effects, Treatment, and Prevention

 What Are the Withdrawal Symptoms of Gabapentin Addiction?

 The withdrawal symptoms of gabapentin addiction are anxiety, insomnia, rapid heartbeat, sweating, nausea, headaches, irritability, and tremors.
 These symptoms occur because the body becomes dependent on gabapentin to regulate nerve signaling, and when the drug is stopped, the body must adjust to its absence.
-Withdrawal begins within 12 to 24 hours after the last dose, peaking in severity during the first 48 to 72 hours, with symptoms potentially lingering for several days.

 Common withdrawal symptoms of gabapentin addiction are given below: